flancian/garden/agora pkg chapter.md

   - The Agora reference implementation currently provides JSON and RDF endpoints.

 ### Graph definition
+The Agora [[knowledge graph]] can be defined as a **hypergraph** `A` with a set of `k` **nodes** `N` ([[entities]] an Agora knows about) integrated out of **subnodes** `SN_0 ..
+SN_k`, each containing **subedges** `SE_0 ..
+SE_k`, aggregating into **edges** `E_0 ..
+E_k` (semantic links between entities inferred from known subnodes).
+Edges are annotated implicitly by link context and explicitly via the use of [[agora protocol]] affordances, which is extensible and tries to build on existing conventions in the [[personal knowledge management]] space.

+An Agora differs from other projects in the personal knowledge space in a few ways: whereas a **personal knowledge graph** usually contains resources authored or collected by a single person, and a **wiki** usually contains resources produced by a group, an Agora contains, integrates and interlinks both personal and group resources.
+Whereas links in a personal knowledge graph or wiki usually have a single target, **Agora links fan out by default** and can be thought of as queries mapping to sets of resources.
+This is consistent with a general design principle of facilitating storage and retrieval of entity-mapped information with a view toward removing friction from agreement and cooperation.

+Building on these general principles and a [[free software]][^reference] reference implementation of the underlying protocols and data, we model and detail how to implement a distributed system that provisions social knowledge services ethically and sustainably with a focus on upholding [[data sovereignty]] principles.
+We then analyze some of the potential applications of such a system.
+Finally, we shortly explore future work and implications assuming that the Agora network is run as a [[confederated]] system for the [[public good]].

+[^reference]: The provided [[reference Agora]] tries to remain tool, format and platform agnostic, building on general conventions common to many tools and platforms in the knowledge space for ease of integration and maximal inclusivity[^inclusivity] and diversity[^diversity].

+[^inclusivity]: because we require from would-be Agora contributors only that they indicate where to source their notes, and we are committed to supporting all useful formats, we hope to achieve maximal inclusivity.
+We believe this is important for the health of the [[commons]].

+[^diversity]: we believe diverse groups and communities are healthier, smarter, safer, stronger.

 - Being built around a [[knowledge graph]], an Agora can be defined as a set of vertices or **nodes** `N` (each mapping to an entity in a knowledge base) and **edges** `E` (each mapping to a relationship between entities, annotated by context).
   - An Agora [[node]] is a collection; it contains the set of all known resources *about* (or *related* to) the entity described by the node id, defaulting to its name as an arbitrary length unicode string.
     - (But potentially overridden or extended with provided metadata and annotations.)